 - All science prerequisite courses must be for science majors (a science course older than 10 years will not be accepted).
 Courses with a grade of C or lower will not be accepted as prerequisites.
 Anatomy and physiology courses should preferably be completed with a grade of B or better.
 Note that students will be allowed to have one or two courses in progress at the time of interview (early January); however, the outstanding course(s) must be completed with the appropriate minimal grade, prior to commencing the DPT program in May of the year for which students are applying. - Students must document 6 hours of anatomy and physiology regardless of how the courses are offered.
 Many universities offer a two semester integrated human anatomy and physiology course instead of three credits human anatomy and three credits human physiology.
 A qualified course shall cover all major human body systems.
 Functional anatomy with a main emphasis on the musculoskeletal system and exercise physiology are not accepted.
-If the statistics course is taken from the mathematics department, it can only meet the requirement of statistics prerequisite. (i.e. Another 3-credit course of mathematics is still needed.) - Other courses that are writing intensive may be considered.
-However, "writing intensive" must be clearly designed as such in the course description or syllabus or school's registrar website. - 3.
+If the statistics course is taken from the mathematics department, it can only meet the requirement of statistics prerequisite. (i.e. Another 3-credit course of mathematics is still needed.) - 3.
 Clinical Observation Hours: Complete at least 60 clinical observation hours, preferably from two different settings under the direct supervision of a licensed physical therapist by the time of application.
-Please follow the instructions listed on the PTCAS website (http://www.ptcas.org/PTHours/) to submit your hours for verification.

-PT observation hours need to be completed no later than October 1.

-4. Grade Point Averages and GRE scores:
+Please follow the instructions listed on the PTCAS website (www.ptcas.org/PTHours/) to submit your hours for verification.
+For PTCAS general application, PT observation hours need to be completed no later than October 1.
+For PTCAS Early Decision application, PT observation hours need to be completed no later than July 31. - 4.
+Grade Point Averages: